gencf/Flexible-Visual-Recognition-by-Evidential-Modeling-of-Confusion-and-Ignorance/README.md

 </p>

 To model these uncertainties, the method predicts Dirichlet concentration parameters for singletons.
 In the context of Subjective Logic, a singleton is a set with only one element.
-These predictions allow the system to form what the authors call “subjective opinions”.
+These predictions allow the system to form what the authors call "subjective opinions".

 A subjective opinion in this context is a type of probabilistic estimate that provides a probability for each possible outcome, along with an estimate of the uncertainty of these probabilities.
-This dual nature of subjective opinions allows the system to express nuanced views like “I think this image is probably of a cat, but I’m not very sure”.
+This dual nature of subjective opinions allows the system to express nuanced views like "I think this image is probably of a cat, but I'm not very sure".

 By forming these subjective opinions, the system can make more flexible decisions.
 For example, if the system is very uncertain (high confusion), it can decide to predict multiple classes instead of just one.
-If the system doesn’t have any relevant evidence (high ignorance), it can decide to reject making a prediction altogether.
+If the system doesn't have any relevant evidence (high ignorance), it can decide to reject making a prediction altogether.

 This approach allows the system to handle the complexities and uncertainties of real-world visual recognition tasks more effectively, enhancing its adaptability and performance.
-It’s a significant step forward in the field of visual recognition, paving the way for more robust and flexible systems.
+It's a significant step forward in the field of visual recognition, paving the way for more robust and flexible systems.

 In terms of methodology, the paper uses the theory of Subjective Logic to model the uncertainties.
 The recognition process is regarded as an evidence-collecting process where confusion is defined as conflicting evidence, while ignorance is the absence of evidence.
 By predicting Dirichlet concentration parameters for singletons, comprehensive subjective opinions, including confusion and ignorance, could be achieved via further evidence combinations.

 The paper proposes to decompose the problem into $K$ plausibility functions $f_i(\cdot)$ for $i = 1, . . . , K$ on the same frame.
 Each plausibility function $f_i(\cdot)$ is designed to give two predictions only considering class $i$, which is written as $f_i(x) = (pl_i, 1 - pl_i)$.
-The computational complexity is $O(n)$ and we could only calculate necessary confusion terms for specific conditions.
+The computational complexity is $O(n)$, and we can only calculate the necessary confusion terms for specific conditions.